dalkoran/dalkoran.github.io/_posts/2009-07-21-nhibernate-a-quality-orm.md

----
-layout: post
-title: "NHibernate – a Quality ORM?"
+---title: "NHibernate – a Quality ORM?"
 date: 2009-07-21 13:57
 author: spencen
 comments: true
 categories: [.NET, Development, General]
 tags: []
 ---
 *[This is a flame.
 If you are an NHibernate fan, please stop reading now, you’ll only upset yourself otherwise.]*